 Ralph Cossa is President Emeritus of Pacific Forumand WSD-Handa Chair in Peace Studies.
 He is a member of ASEAN Regional Forums Experts and Eminent Persons Group and a founding member of the Council for Security Cooperation in the Asia Pacific’s Steering Committee.

-Gerard Willis is Vice President and General Counsel of Asia Pacific at Honeywell UOP.
-He resided in China for 30 years and was GC for H.J.
-Magnolia, a charitable business conglomerate.
+Gerard Willis is Chairman of the HJ Magnolia Korea Foundation and former Vice President and General Counsel of Asia Pacific at Honeywell UOP.
+He resided in China for 30 years.

 Col. Al Short addressed defense and security from a technical perspective stating that there is potential for business by multinational entities and NGO’s.
 North Korea and China’s neighbors’ partnerships are important.
 A cold war with the U.S. and China has already begun.
 China was “outed” according to the Trump administration and the new U.S. administration will not try to “put the Genie back in the bottle”.
 There is a new paradigm called “China Plus One”.
 Business with China will continue to develop with more interaction with other Asian nations like Korea (North and South).
 Northern Asian nations will prosper more than South Asian nations initially.
 There will be an evolutionary process; in 10+ years other nations will benefit besides China.
 He cautioned that no one should abandon Chinese markets.
 Using the example of WWII he explained that after COVID will affect capital investments, resources, and supply chains.